devilsan84/Devilcoin/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the BitCore Core project (and related projects such as libsecp256k1), and is not to be confused with overall BitCore Network Protocol consensus changes.
+The following applies to code changes to the Devilcoin coin project and is not to be confused with overall Devilcoin Network Protocol consensus changes.

-Whether a pull request is merged into BitCore Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into Devilcoin coin rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general